China’s Xi set to give speech on future of Shenzhen, Hong Kong

 In the run-up to the address, Beijing has announced new preferential business initiatives for Shenzhen, touting the city’s special role as a trailblazer for new policies.
-The elevation of Shenzhen’s status comes as Beijing is seeking to rein in Hong Kong, which long had the status of self governance in most of its affairs, but which has become a thorn in Beijing’s side due to the city’s large-scale public protests against China’s tightening control.
+The elevation of Shenzhen’s status comes as Beijing is seeking to rein in Hong Kong, which long enjoyed self-governance of most of its affairs, but which has become a thorn in Beijing’s side due to the city’s large-scale public protests against China’s tightening control.

 Xi is touring Shenzhen, which lies across a river from Hong Kong, to mark the 40th anniversary of the city’s designation as a special economic zone, a key event that helped turn China into an economic powerhouse.
 Former Chinese leader Deng Xiaoping had designated the fishing village a test-bed for international trade and market reforms.